MANAGE MY Events

 Esports Recovery and Future Growth

 Join us for Esports Recovery and Future Growth - a dynamic panel exploring the future of UK esports.
-Hear from top voices including Kylie Kendrick (Senior Technical Specialist, Durham University), Matthew Ashford (Esports Psychologist, Guild Esports & Aston Villa), and others across the industry.
+Hear from top voices including Kylie Kendrick (Senior Technical Specialist for Esports, Durham University), Matthew Ashford (Esports Psychologist, Guild Esports & Aston Villa), and others across the industry.
 We’ll discuss how to attract new players, fans, and funding, how to support young gamers, and whether it’s ever too late to get involved.
 Expect engaging insights, audience Q&A, and practical takeaways for players, parents, and professionals alike.
 This session is ideal for anyone passionate about the future of competitive gaming.

 Preparing for the UK Cyber Security & Resilience Bill – What SMEs Need to Know!